 Can work hours and pay be reduced?

-This has always been permitted providing the new rate is not below current appropriate rate requirements for sponsored roles and the role/hours otherwise meet the requirements set out in the Sponsor Guidance.
+This has always been permitted, providing the new rate is not below current appropriate rate requirements for sponsored roles and the role/hours otherwise meet the requirements set out in the Sponsor Guidance.

 What if sponsored workers are made redundant?

 In such cases, the sponsor would need to report the withdrawal of sponsorship in the usual manner.
 UKVI will then eventually curtail the sponsored worker’s leave to remain (usually to 60 days).
-If the sponsored worker is able to find a new role and sponsor that can issue a CoS, they will be able to apply for further leave to remain.
+If the sponsored worker is able to find a new role with a sponsor that can issue a CoS, they will be able to apply for further leave to remain.
 If they are unable to do so, but are also unable to leave the UK, they should be able to benefit from the provisions set out here.

 Do sponsors need to keep a record of absences of sponsored workers?